2020 Autumn Colours Spectacular Tour of Japan

 Day 16: Kyoto and Bon Voyage

-This morning you will check out of your hotel after breakfast and your 2020 Autumn Colours Spectacular Tour of Japan concludes.
+This morning after breakfast your 2020 Autumn Colours Spectacular Tour of Japan concludes.
 You can depart from Osaka’s Kansai International Airport, or travel by train or air to return to Tokyo to fly home.
-Perhaps you may want to linger in Japan for a little longer.
-Ask Journey to the East to help you plan your personal tour extension.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.